 10.2.
 The trip validity shall be assessed in a three-step procedure as follows:

-STEP A: The trip complies with the general requirements, boundary conditions, trip and operational requirements, and the specifications for lubricating oil, fuel and reagents set out in Sections 8 and 9 and Annex 10.;
+STEP A: The trip complies with the general requirements, boundary conditions, trip and operational requirements, and the specifications for lubricating oil, fuel and reagents set out in paragraphs 8 and 9 and Annex 10.

 STEP B: The trip complies with the requirements set out in Annex 9.